Lorelei homeschooled her only child through high school using an eclectic style of home education.

-According to the Homeschool Legal Defense Assoc.
-(HSLDA) quoted below, there is only one state that requires you have a higher education than high school diploma or the equivalent.
-But even that is only an option, there are 3 other choices to choose from.
+According to the Homeschool Legal Defense Association (HSLDA) quoted below, there is only one state that requires you have a higher education than high school diploma or the equivalent.
+But even that is only an option, there are three other choices to choose from.

 You must be qualified to operate a homeschool program by either: